tidbcloud/terraform-provider-tidbcloud/README.md

 }
 ```

 Then you can apply the configuration with the `terraform apply`, you need to type `yes` at the confirmation prompt to proceed.
-You can also use `terraform apply --auto-approve` to skip the type.
+Use `terraform apply --auto-approve` to skip the type.

 ```shell
 $ terraform apply --auto-approve